cs155-24-2/lab01/README.md

 ```

 5. As usual, you only need to upload the files mentioned in (4).
 No need to push the whole flex repository.

+6. Once you push your code, github will automatically run an autocorrect routine using some sample input.
+To check if you passed the sample tests, go to the Actions tab of your github lab 01 site.